Slimanyy/Slimanyy/README.md

 - 👋 Hi, I’m Abdulquddus
 - 👀 I’m interested in learning python
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python django
-- 💞️ I’m looking to collaborate on python projects
+- 💞️ I’m looking to collaborate on python and django projects
 - 📫 You can reach me on aabdulqudduss@gmail.com

 <!---